rachaelkalicun/evercooked_blog/source/blog/buttermilk-marinated-roast-chicken.html.md

 Want to make this a full British Sunday roast?
 I usually serve it with <a href="/blog/yorkshire-pudding" title="Yorkshire pudding recipe from Evercooked">homemade Yorkshire pudding</a>, which adds the perfect golden, crispy complement to the chicken.

+If you want to stretch the chicken even further, save the bones and make soup.
+Here’s one of my favorite ways to use the leftovers: [Italian Chicken Soup with Orzo and Tomato](/blog/italian-chicken-soup).

 **Tip:** Using a meat thermometer has completely changed the way I cook meat.
 It takes the guesswork out of doneness and builds real confidence in the kitchen.
 If you don’t have one, it’s worth the investment.

 <h2 id="recipe-target">Ingredients</h2>